GK2103/GK2103.github.io/README.md

 MATLAB

+XML

+Android Studios

 ### Education
-• Queen Mary University of London: Computing and Information Systems MSc
+• Queen Mary University of London: Computing and Information Systems MSc (Predicted Grade: 1st Class)

 • Queen Mary University of London: Mechanical Engineering (Graduated with a 1st Class)

 ### Projects
 #### Data Science Projects
 #### Project: Is A “Centre-Forward” Footballer’s Market Value Determined only by Their Statistics?: